Hand Hygiene (Hand Washing)

 - After touching animal waste.

 When you see dirt on your hands, hand hygiene should be done with soap and water.
-Below are the directions to perform the two types of hand hygiene.
+Follow the directions below for proper hand hygiene:

 Soap and Water